 - Add all the ingredients to the bowl of the cooled potatoes and mix all together.

-- Add two-thirds of 6 Tbsp Japanese Kewpie mayonnaise and combine well.
+- Add 4 Tbsp Japanese Kewpie mayonnaise and combine well.

 - Taste to see if you want to add more mayonnaise.
-I added the remaining one-third of it.
-Refrigerate the potato salad for 30–60 minutes before serving.
+I added the remaining 2 Tbsp Japanese mayonnaise.
+You can also add salt to bring out the flavor instead of adding more mayonnaise.
+You can serve the potato salad immediately, but I recommend refrigerating it for 30–60 minutes before serving.

 To Serve